 Yet we are also a profession built on a foundation of the Socratic method.
 We are never immune from questioning so long as it may benefit the patient.
 We must always be able to learn to become better.

 Please understand that I am not asking us to question the frontline workers on their skill or expertise or anything actually.
 This is a much wider lens.
-It is one that captures what I first noticed as a correctional psychiatrist, that 40 percent of those behind bars were black men, but they make up 13 percent of the population.
+It is one that captures what I first noticed as a correctional psychiatrist, that 40 percent of those behind bars were Black men, but they make up 13 percent of the population.

 I don’t recall learning about this astonishing fact once during my nine years of training.
-In fact, I never hear about this demographic, and according to me, this should be the topic of every political debate.
+In fact, I have never heard about this demographic, and according to me, this should be the topic of every political debate.
 But it never is.
 Perhaps because they will never be able to vote, even when released.
 Forever invisible politically.

 To make the invisible more visible, maybe starting with patients is a good first step.
 And how we ask is as important as what we ask.
 Studies show that Patient Satisfaction Surveys actually discriminate against African American and female physicians.
 So scratch that.
-Make it relevant and easy to complete, like a PHQ-9?
-Ask every patient, so staff isn’t faced with trying to identify people’s race:
+Make it relevant and easy to complete, like a PHQ-9.
+Ask every patient so staff isn’t faced with trying to identify people’s race: